 - Work/life balance becomes more important as we age.
 If, in fact, you have decided to step down somewhat and take a job with less responsibility, you want to represent your choice in a positive light.
 Say something like, “I’ve enjoyed my years as a manager.
 Yet, at this point in my career, I have come to the realization that I prefer doing the hands-on work myself.
 I get a real boost by producing a tangible result from my efforts, so this position should be a perfect fit for me and my current career path.”

-- Do not forget to underscore your enthusiasm for the job (even though it may not hold the same responsibility as your prior positions).
+- Do not forget to underscore your enthusiasm for the job.

 The second prime factor was – “I have tried for months but I can’t get a job!”